 After your injury, you may need physiotherapy and rehabilitation.
 Rehabilitation is the process used to restore you to good health.
 With treatment, you can limit your pain, improve flexibility, and rebuild your strength.
 In some cases, physiotherapy is a way of eliminating the need for surgery.

 In 2016, there were 1,081 average crashes per day in Florida.
 Despite the prevalence of accidents in the state, few people know how to handle an injury caused by a crash.
-Check out this FAQ and prepare yourself for the worst.
+Check out this FAQ and prepare yourself.

 How Does It Work with Doctors and Car Insurance?

-You might hesitate to seek medical treatment because of the high cost.
-But there is something you should know about doctors and car insurance.
-In most cases, the car insurance company will foot the bill for your medical expenses.
-Although you don’t get the money immediately, you should be compensated for your expenses.
+You might hesitate to seek medical treatment because of the high costs involved.
+However, In most cases, the car insurance company will cover for your medical expenses.
+Although you don’t receive the money immediately, you may be compensated for your expenses.

 How Do I Know What Specialist to See?

-If you’re overwhelmed by the sheer amount of car injury doctors specialties, you don’t need to be.
-You aren’t alone in your journey to a diagnosis and can rely on a general doctor to refer you to a specialist.
-For instance, an emergency room doctor could tell you to follow up with a neurosurgeon.
+You aren’t alone in your journey to a diagnosis.
+You can rely on a general doctor to refer you to a specialist.
+For instance, an emergency room doctor could tell you to follow up with a neurosurgeon or any other kind of necessary specialist.

 You may also want to work with a personal injury lawyer.
 If you’re not getting the medical care you need, a car accident attorney can point you in the right direction.
 Their experience with car crashes makes them aware of the process you need to go through for treatment.